Trader Joe's: Private label

 Trader Joe's sells many items under its own private labels, at a significant discount to name-brand equivalents, and requires its name-brand suppliers not to publicize this business relationship.
 By selling almost all of its products under its own labels, Trader Joe's "skips the middle man" and buys directly from both local and international vendors.
 The company has been criticized for allegedly copying products from vendors after soliciting partnerships and requesting sample products for their private labels.

 While a typical grocery store may carry 50,000 items, Trader Joe's stocks about 4,000 items, 80% of which bear one of its brand names.
 Products include gourmet foods, organic foods, vegan and vegetarian foods, frozen foods, imported foods, and domestic and imported wine and beer (where local law permits).

 In 1977, the company began introducing international-sounding variants of its brand for some of its private-label ethnic food items, such as "Trader José", "Trader Joe San", and "Trader Giotto" for Mexican, Japanese, and Italian products, respectively.
 The company also referenced other cultures with branding like "Trader Ming's", "Arabian Joe's", and "Pilgrim Joe" for Chinese, Middle Eastern, and Thanksgiving-themed American products.
 In July 2020, during the George Floyd protests, an online petition signed by 5,300 people asked the company to rename these products, criticized their labeling as "racist" and accusing the company of promoting "a narrative of exoticism that perpetuates harmful stereotypes".

 The company reacted by stating that it was already in the process of reverting several international foods to Trader Joe's branding and that this decision had already been made several years earlier.
-Trader Joe's later clarified that some branding referenced in the petition will remain, stating, "We disagree that any of these labels are racist.
+Trader Joe's later clarified that some branding referenced in the petition would remain, stating, "We disagree that any of these labels are racist.
 We do not make decisions based on petitions."
 The petition itself has been criticized on social media for promoting cancel culture and for "wasting time on a trivial issue".

 Aldi Nord uses the brand as one of the company's private labels in its stores in Europe, predominantly for snack foods.